 Over the longer term since the earthquake the stations closest to the northeast end of the rupture show the most uplift.
 Station P494 subsides following the earthquake and then rises about 30 mm in the April 1, 2011 – July 28, 2011 time frame (Figure 11).
 Station P496 shows a continuous uplift of about 20 mm in the time frame from the earthquake on April 10, 2010 to July 28, 2011.
 Water or magma injection could explain the Imperial Valley pattern of uplift.
 The southeastward motion of the eastern side of the fault rupture would cause a pull apart in the Imperial Valley, consistent with the dilation that is calculated from the GPS time series data (Kedar et al, written communication).

 We compare the Yellowstone caldera to the Salton Trough to explain the vertical motions.
 At a very simplistic level, the Yellowstone caldera region and the Salton trough have several interesting features in common: both experience frequent large earthquakes, both have very high heat flow, and associated geysers and/or mud volcanoes.
 There have been several episodes of inflation and deflation of the Yellowstone caldera floor in the period of time covered by annual leveling surveys starting in 1976.
-Many of the episodes of vertical motion were associated in time with earthquake swarm and changes in activity of geysers and mud pots (Dzurizin, 2007).
+Many of the episodes of vertical motion were associated in time with earthquake swarms and changes in activity of geysers and mud pots (Dzurizin, 2007).
 There have been several large historic earthquakes in the region with the largest being the M 7.5 Hebgen Lake event on August 18, 1959.

 The long term (105 to 106 year) source of both high heat flow and elevated topography is “episodic intrusion of new basaltic magma from the mantle into the crust beneath the caldera”(VD, p 254).
 There is good evidence for a partly molten rhyolitic magma at depth (Christiansen, 2001; Smith and Braile, 1994).